This zesty tuna pasta has a delicious Mediterranean twist.

 - Cook the pasta according to the directions on the packet.
 Add the broccoli for the last four minutes of cooking (or cook for four minutes in a separate pan).
 Drain.

 - Meanwhile, flake the drained tuna into a large bowl.
 Halve or quarter the tomatoes and add to the tuna.
-Mix in the zest and juice of a lemon, the oliver oil, and the chill, and stir to combine.
+Mix in the zest and juice of a lemon, the olive oil, and the crushed chill, and stir to combine.

 - Remove the pits from the olives, and slice each olive in half.
 Add to the tuna mixture.